-Anika Stobart is an Associate at Grattan Institute.
+Anika Stobart is a Senior Associate at Grattan Institute.
 She advocates for evidence-based reform on social, health, economic, and environmental issues, and has experience working in government and not-for-profit organisations.

 In her time with the Health and Aged Care Program at Grattan, Anika has co-authored reports on climate change and health, COVID-19 policy, and aged care.
 She has appeared on Grattan webinars, in the media, presented to the US Medicare for All Congressional Caucus about Australia’s experience with COVID-19, and published two journal articles.